Java Programs

 The Java platform was initially developed to address the problems of building software for network consumer electronic devices.
 It was designed to support multiple host architectures and to allow secure delivery of software components.

 The language was initially called OAK after an oak tree that stood outside Gosling’s Office.
 They were unable to register this programming language with the name OAK because already some other product was already registered with the same name.
-Later the project went by the name Green and was finally renamed as Java, from Java coffee.
+Later the project went by the name Green and was finally renamed Java, from Java coffee.
 Java Arabica coffee is grown on the island of Java in Indonesia.

 Earlier C++ was the language that was object-oriented but it has many problems like it is platform dependent.
 Gosling designed Java with a C/C++ style that system and application programmers would find familiar.

 There is no abbreviation or technical meaning for Java.
 Java specifically does not have any meaning rather it refers to the hot, aromatic drink Coffee.
-This is the reason Java programming language icon is the coffee cup.
+This is the reason the Java programming language icon is the coffee cup.

 Introduction to Java: Java Version